 This massive data collection was only possible because Facebook’s terms of service and its previous API allowed third-party apps to collect extensive information not only on those who use these apps but on their Facebook friends as well.
-Of course, without their consent.
+This was done without their consent.

-In addition to this, you should also make a few clicks to ensure that your private details stay between you and Facebook.
+In addition to this, you should also take some time to ensure that your private details stay between you and Facebook.

 The “App Settings” page allows you to see all the apps that have access to your Facebook account.
 Yes, even those you deleted from your phone years ago.

 Here, you can also see what data you’ve already provided to the app, and also remove some of the info you no longer want to share.
-Facebook said it would restrict developers’ access to user profiles if they haven’t used the app in three months, but I suggest you go through the list and simply delete the apps that you don’t use anymore.
+Facebook said it would restrict developers’ access to user profiles if they haven’t used the app in three months, but to be on the safe side you should go through the list and delete the apps that you don’t use anymore.

-To do this, open your Facebook account and go to the “Settings” menu, and then click “Apps.”
-Or jump to the “App Settings”page directly.
+To do this, open your Facebook account and go to the “Settings” menu, and then click “Apps and Websites.”
+Or jump there directly.

-If you wish to prevent any of your data from being shared on Facebook’s API, turning off the platform is what you need to do.
+If you wish to prevent any of your data from being shared on Facebook’s API, it’s best to disable the platform.
 However, note that after you disable this setting, you won’t be able to log into other websites with your Facebook account.
-If you ask me, this is the right thing to do.
-Because who needs that feature anyway?

-To do this, stay on the “App Settings” page and click “Edit” under the “Apps, Websites and Games” section.
+To do this, stay on the “Apps and Websites” page and click “Edit” under the “Apps, Websites and Games” section.

 Here’s what will happen if you disable Facebook’s app platform: